 - Office spaces

 - Large or small animal facilities

 Highly acidic cleaning products, such as those with a pH below 2, can prove to be corrosive and potentially damage materials they come into contact with.
 On the opposite end of the spectrum, a highly alkaline cleaner, with a pH of 12 or above, could also be corrosive and burn materials.
 Concerns over very high and very low ph cleaners include the health of the user and those who use the building.
 In addition to being corrosive, these cleaners can cause toxic fumes.

 While it may be attractive to choose a cleaner with a high or low pH for advanced cleaning power, it could result in skin irritation for users and occupants.
 It’s important to choose a neutral pH cleaner in facilities used by humans and animals.
 Neutral pH cleaners are closer to the pH of the human body, which makes it better for our sensitive skin.
-Clean Break offers a neutral pH cleaner and degreaser that have been approved by the Environmental Protection Agency (EPA).
-Learn more about the Neutral pH Cleaner & Degreaser from Clean Break.
+Call to learn more about the Neutral pH Cleaner & Degreaser from Clean Break.